 In current western thought the emphasis has been on finding just the right fly, for the pool, for the weather, for that fish.
 We forget that perhaps we can do something differently with the same fly to catch fish.
 We try to make up for lack of technique with different flies.
-This theory, that one can use any one fly to catch fish based on his/her technique, will be met with skeptcism – this was my own initial reaction to it – and it may be controversial, given that as anglers we have all had the experience of switching a fly and then hooking a fish, and that few people ever talk about this.
-However, I do see it as potentially a paradigm shift in our mentality for fly-fishing.
-I will stick with one fly and will focus on my technique.
+This theory, that one can use any one fly to catch fish based on his/her technique, will be met with skepticism – this was my own initial reaction to it – and it may be controversial, given that as anglers we have all had the experience of switching a fly and then hooking a fish, and that few people ever talk about this.
+I don’t believe it is the norm among all anglers in Japan, but for what I see most of the more experience tenkara anglers in Japan use one fly and stick with it.
+I do see it as potentially a paradigm shift in our mentality for fly-fishing.
+That a whole group of anglers uses one fly and then focuses on technique is encouraging.
+I will also try stick with one fly and will focus on my technique.

 “Simple fly, simple fly”, as the Tenkara Bum says.
 And so the “just-in-case” flies are now gone for good!